Skip to main content

 The Constitution of the Republic of North Macedonia as the highest legal act in the state, in Art.44[1] stipulates that everyone has the right to education.
 Education is available for everyone, on equal terms.
 The state is striving to provide education for everyone equally, regardless of sex, race, color of skin, national and social background, political and religious belief, property and social status.

-The legislation in the Republic of North Macedonia sets good ground for improving the social inclusion through education.
-Numerous processes have been started which are supposed to build strategies and establish mechanism for using the educational system in this direction.
+The legislation in the Republic of North Macedonia sets a good basis for improving social inclusion through education.
+Numerous processes have been started which are supposed to build strategies and establish mechanisms for using the educational system in this direction.

 The new Law on Primary Education (Закон за основното образование) which was adopted in July 2019 foreseen children with disability to be enrolled in regular education.